 Ask your current cell phone provider what options are available.
 Some cell phone providers may offer international plans, however in many cases students choose to turn off their data and use their smart phones in locations where Wi-Fi is available.

-Become familiar with Skype and communication apps.
-Many families rely on Skype to communicate with their student abroad.
-If you have a smart phone there are also apps (WhatsApp, FaceTime, etc) available that will allow you to text or video chat with your student.
+Become familiar with FaceTime and other communication apps.
+Many families rely on video calling to communicate with their student abroad.

 Facebook and similar social media sites allow families to follow their students' adventures abroad, seeing the places they are visiting, their photos and in some cases even chatting with them.
 With the increasing availability of Wi-Fi in many locations, social media has allowed families a way to maintain contact.